-Altar Stone Stonehenge,
+Altar Stone fossil patterning image

-This Bookshop contains most of TOM BENNETT's books that are still available in 2024.
+This Bookshop contains most of TOM BENNETT's books that are still available in 2025.
 The prices include postage and packing to mainland UK.
 Go to AMAZON or GOOGLE books if you are looking for any of Tom's ' Out of print' books.
 Google Search for 'Tom Bennett shipwrecks' and see what comes up!

 A new edition of Sea Guide to Pembrokeshire was reprinted in 2022.